mrchristian/meta-documentation/landing.md

 ## Auto-generated landing pages

-The issue we are trying address solve is giving visibilty to other versions of a publication: formats, editions etc. Our observation is that publications quite often dont make avaiable information about other versions.
+The issue we are trying address solve is giving visibilty to other versions of a publication: formats, editions etc. Our observation is that publications quite often don't make avaiable information about other versions.

 Feedback requested: